Discover the best things to do in Sardinia with our travel guide.

 Top destinations in Sardinia

 The Costa Smeralda in North Sardinia is probably one of the most famous tourist highlights on the island.
-Its name comes from the emerald coloured water surrounding the area.
-Indeed, with the coastal area contrasts between rugged rocks and sandy beaches, it is one of the most exciting and luxurious spots on the island.
+It gets its name because of the emerald coloured water surrounding the area.
+The coastal area contrasts between rugged rocks and sandy beaches and is one of the most exciting and luxurious spots on the island.

 From here set sail for the archipelago of La Maddalena just off the coast of Costa Smeralda and enjoy the peaceful lagoons and heavenly beaches.